eclipse-archived/codewind-docs/docs/_documentations/intellij-getting-started.md

 * [VS Code](./vsc-getting-started.html#installing-codewind-for-vs-code)
 * [Eclipse](./eclipse-getting-started.html#installing-codewind-for-eclipse)
 * [IntelliJ](./intellij-getting-started.html#installing-codewind-for-intellij)

-**Codewind on Eclipse Che** if you want to go straight to using codewind as a hosted application in the cloud, follow [these instructions](./che-installinfo.html).

-**Using Codewind Remotely** If you want to use codewind remotely, **you must first [follow the step to install codewind locally](##installing-codewind-for-vs-code)**.
-By [using Codewind remotely](./remote-codewind-overview.html), Codewind is configured for making code changes on your local IDE but building and running your application in the cloud.
-Once you have installed Codewind remotely, you can proceed to either:

-1. Deploy Codewind to your cloud if not already done so by you or a sysadmin/DevOps engineer.
-See tutorial [Deploying Codewind Remotely](./remote-deploying-codewind.html).
-2. Connect your Codewind extension of your local desktop IDE to Codewind in your cloud by following the tutorial [Using Codewind Remotely](./remote-codewind-overview.html).

 **The different configurations of Codewind** To find out about the different ways of using Codewind - locally, remotely, or as an application hosted on the cloud - see [Codewind Architecture](./overview.html#architecture).